voostindie/sprox/README.markdown

 Parameter injection is why Sprox calls your methods at the end of the node you annotated the controller method with and not at the beginning.
 It has to collect the data for the parameters first.

 This explanation might look a little complicated now.
 It really isn't.
 You'll find that Sprox simply does what you expect it to.
 Except when it doesn't.
 Then you'll need to read this again.

+### Mapping XML node and attribute names to parameter names

+All annotations - `@Node` and `@Attribute`, as well as the `@Source` annotation you'll be introduced to later - have an *optional* value.
+If you omit the value, Sprox will pull the name of the XML element (node or attribute) from the parameter name.

+**Beware!** This works only if you have set the `-parameters` option on the Java compiler when compiling your controller classes.
+If you don't do that, the names of parameters are not retained in the class files, and therefore Sprox cannot access them.

 ### Optional parameters